-RD7100 cable, pipe and marker locators feature a Bluetooth wireless module, as standard, providing the ability to pair to a PC, Android or PDA devices running a compatible application.
+RD7000+ locators feature a Bluetooth wireless module, as standard, providing the ability to connect to compatible devices such as handheld devices running a compatible application.

-NOTE: The RD7100 locator wireless features may be subject to national and or local regulations.
+NOTE: The RD7000+ marker locator wireless features may be subject to national and or local regulations.
 Consult your local authorities for more information.

 WARNING!
 Do not attempt any wireless connection in areas where such technology is considered hazardous.
 This may include: petrochemical facilities, medical facilities or around navigation equipment.

-By default RD7100 locators are shipped with the Bluetooth wireless connection module disabled.
+By default RD7000+ marker locators and Bluetooth enabled transmitters are shipped with the Bluetooth wireless connection module disabled.

 To switch Bluetooth On: